juhidesai/x9115baymax/README.md

 ## The Optimization Problem

+Nowadays, emphasis is placed on testing any code that gets shipped.
+To achieve this, testers and developers need to write test cases and ensure code coverage atleast upto a predetermied threshold.
+To write effective test cases with appropriate coverage, good test cases and inputs should be used.
+Deciding which test case inputs will achieve this goal is a time consuming preocess.
+The most important factor in that is to answer the question "What is the ideal set of inputs that the code should be tested with to achieve high code coverage?"
+Our model comes in to solve this problem of generating test case inputs which are optimal.
+Given an input test case/function, our code can run through it and give the input test case that maximizes code coverae over that piece of code.

+ The crux of the optimization lies in generating the inputs.
+To achieve this, we make use of Differential Equation to generate better candidates in the next generation.
+The DE algorithm is configurable to change parameters like number of candidates, number of runs, patience etc.

-What is the ideal set of inputs that the code should be tested with to achieve high code coverage?
-We try to give a set of inputs that will maximize code coverage for the given code base.
-We generate a frontier of 200 candidates and optimize it using DE's equation.
+ //We generate a frontier of 200 candidates and optimize it using DE's equation.

 ## The Optimizer